Mort Castle

-Mort Castle (born 1946) is an American horror author and writing teacher, with more than 500 short stories and 17 books to his credit, including Cursed Be the Child (Leisure Books, 1994) and The Strangers.
+Mort Castle (born 1946) is an American horror author with more than 500 short stories and 17 books to his credit, including Cursed Be the Child (Leisure Books, 1994) and The Strangers.
 Castle's first novel was published in 1967.
 Since then he has had pieces published in all sorts of places ranging from traditional literary magazines to more off-the-wall or risqué markets.
 He has been nominated eleven times for the Bram Stoker Award for Short Fiction and was winner three times.